Nowadays there are plenty of new challenges associated with responsible website management for small business.

 Responsible Website Management for SEO

-Crawler errors won’t physically break your site, but they can ruin your SEO.
+Crawler errors won’t physically break your site, but too many errors can ruin your SEO.
 Every three months fix your crawler errors.
 These are usually the result of deleted content, especially deleted media content.

 Then, take a look at all content and search for any duplicate content.
 Take special note of any tag or category titles matching your more important page or post titles.
 If your site has tags and categories with the same keywords you are trying to rank for with your important pages or posts, fix it.
 Again, don’t just arbitrarily delete anything because that will result in a 404 error.